Exploring entanglement in finite-size quantum systems with degenerate ground state: Acknowledgments

+We thank Stanislav Straupe, Aleksey Fedorov and Evgeniy Kiktenko for fruitful discussions.
 The research funding from the Ministry of Science and Higher Education of the Russian Federation (Ural Federal University Program of Development within the Priority-2030 Program, project 4.72) is gratefully acknowledged.
+The quantum VQE simulations were performed within the Russian Roadmap on Quantum Computing (Contract No. 868-1.3-15/15-2021, October 5, 2021) in the development of the trapped-ion processor.
+The investigations of the fermionic and bosonic models were carried out with the financial support of the Ministry of Science and Higher Education of the Russian Federation (theme FEUZ-2023-0013).
 Quantum simulations were performed on the Uran supercomputer at the IMM UB RAS.